webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 ## Diffie-Hellman Key Agreement {#dh}

-For each new subscription that the User Agent generates for an application, it also generates a P-256 {{FIPS186}} key pair for use in elliptic-curve Diffie-Hellman (ECDH) {{ECDH}}.
+For each new subscription that the User Agent generates for an Application, it also generates a P-256 {{FIPS186}} key pair for use in elliptic-curve Diffie-Hellman (ECDH) {{ECDH}}.